Alberta vs. Ontario: Which Province is Best For You?

 Income Tax Rates

-Alberta's corporate income tax is set at an inviting 8% for businesses, significantly lower than Ontario's 11.5%.
+Alberta's corporate income tax is set at an inviting 8% for businesses, lower than Ontario's 11.5%.
 This differential benefits individual taxpayers and fosters a corporate environment more conducive to growth and investment.
-Consequently, Alberta's lower taxes offer a persuasive argument for individuals and companies considering moving to the province.
+Consequently, Alberta's significant tax advantages offer a persuasive argument for individuals and companies considering moving to the province.

 Provincial Sales Tax